Carl Sagan: Criticisms

 While Sagan was widely adored by the general public, his reputation in the scientific community was more polarized.
 Critics sometimes characterized his work as fanciful, non-rigorous, and self-aggrandizing, and others complained in his later years that he neglected his role as a faculty member to foster his celebrity status.

 One of Sagan's harshest critics, Harold Urey, felt that Sagan was getting too much publicity for a scientist and was treating some scientific theories too casually.
 Urey and Sagan were said to have different philosophies of science, according to Davidson.
 While Urey was an "old-time empiricist" who avoided theorizing about the unknown, Sagan was by contrast willing to speculate openly about such matters.
 Fred Whipple wanted Harvard to keep Sagan there, but learned that because Urey was a Nobel laureate, his opinion was an important factor in Harvard denying Sagan tenure.

 Sagan's Harvard friend Lester Grinspoon also stated: "I know Harvard well enough to know there are people there who certainly do not like people who are outspoken."
 Grinspoon added:

-Some, like Urey, later came to realize that Sagan's popular brand of scientific advocacy was beneficial to the science as a whole.
+Some, like Urey, later believed that Sagan's popular brand of scientific advocacy was beneficial to the science as a whole.
 Urey especially liked Sagan's 1977 book The Dragons of Eden and wrote Sagan with his opinion: "I like it very much and am amazed that someone like you has such an intimate knowledge of the various features of the problem...
 I congratulate you...
 You are a man of many talents."

 Sagan was accused of borrowing some ideas of others for his own benefit and countered these claims by explaining that the misappropriation was an unfortunate side effect of his role as a science communicator and explainer, and that he attempted to give proper credit whenever possible.